Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Empirical study

-Finally, Figure~\ref{Fig:eta} shows the dynamics of the four parameters in $\bm \eta$.
+Finally, Figure~\ref{Fig:eta} illustrates the dynamics of the four parameters in $\bm \eta$.
 As in the case of $\bm \alpha$, $\eta_{1,1}$ is similar to $\eta_{2,2}$ and $\eta_{1,2}$ is similar to $\eta_{2,1}$.
-For simplicity, the assumption of the symmetric $\bm \eta$ matrix may be reasonable, especially when the small amount of data results in low statistical power.
-Since the data has sufficient observations, even for filtered ones, we did not assert any parameter constraint and estimate the volatility using the general model.
-For intraday estimations in the later, the amount of data to be used for estimations is relatively small, and the symmetric matrices for $\bm\alpha$ and $\bm\eta$ are assumed.
+For simplicity, the assumption of the symmetric $\bm \eta$ matrix is reasonable, especially when a small amount of data results in a low statistical power.
+As the data has sufficient observations, even for the filtered data, we do not assert any parameter constraints, and estimate the volatility using a general model.
+For the intraday estimations to be discussed later, the amount of data available for estimations is relatively small, and symmetric matrices are assumed for $\bm\alpha$ and $\bm\eta$.

 We present quantile-quantile (Q-Q) plots of the residuals to check whether the model fits the filtered data well.
 Since the estimations are performed on a daily basis, one Q-Q plot can be generated for each day and stock.
 Examples of the Q-Q plots, the residuals versus the unit exponential distribution, are presented in Figure~\ref{Fig:qq}.
-Using the obtained estimates after estimation procedure, the fitted intensities, $\hat \lambda_1$ and $\hat \lambda_2$, are computed.
+Using the estimates obtained from the estimation procedure, the fitted intensities, $\hat \lambda_1$ and $\hat \lambda_2$, are computed.
 Then, the residuals are computed by

 where $t_{i,j}$ denotes the corresponding event times.